Canvas

 Canvas Mode is a collaborative, drag-and-drop workspace to organzine and map out ideas.

-Canvas Mode gives you a spacious, drag-and-drop workspace to start organizing your ideas and mapping out strategic or creative directions.
-It’s built for collaboration, just drag Pins from the Pin Bar into the Canvas to share them with your team.
+Canvas gives you a spacious, drag-and-drop workspace to start organizing your ideas and mapping out strategic or creative directions.
+It’s built for collaboration, just drag Pins from the Pin Panel into the Canvas to share them with your team.

 Once a Pin is in the Canvas, anyone you’ve invited can see it and contribute.
 You can even invite people who don’t have a Springboards account to view and leave comments.